 In the first decade of the 2000s or so, regular funding of the UNU-GTP allowed financing of six months training of 18-20 UNU Fellows per year, with 0-2 extra fellowships financed annually through other sources, at least partially.
 However, the last six years have seen a dramatic increase in the latter.
 Improved set-up and new facilities of the UNU-GTP in Iceland have made it possible for UNU-GTP to accept additional Fellows if financed through external sources.
-This is reflected in the large groups seen in 2010-2016, with the largest groups to date trained in 2013, including 34 UNU Fellows, 13 of whom were mainly financed through other agencies, and again in 2016, 15 of whom were mainly financed through other agencies.
+This is reflected in the large groups seen in 2010-2016, with the largest groups to date trained in 2013, including 34 UNU Fellows, 13 of whom were mainly financed through other agencies, and again in 2016, 15 of whom were mainly financed through different funding mechanisms.
 Especially Kenya has utilized this opportunity extensively.
-Figure 5 shows the development of the training capacity of the UNU Geothermal Training Programme in Iceland from the beginning in 1979 to 2015.
+Figure 5 shows the development of the training capacity of the UNU Geothermal Training Programme in Iceland from the beginning in 1979 to 2016.
 It should be noted that in Figure 5, the numbers for 2013 include 5 additional Kenyan borehole geologists, who got a similar training through a 3-month course and 6-month training in Kenya in 2012-2013, and have thus been given a similar status as conventional UNU Fellows.

-UNU Geothermal Training Programme in Iceland from 1979 to 2015
+FIGURE 5: The gradual development of the training capacity of UNU Geothermal Training Programme in Iceland from 1979 to 2016

-During 1979-2015, 613 scientists and engineers from 59 countries have completed the annual six-month courses.
-They have come from countries in Africa (37%), Asia (36%), Latin America and the Caribbean (15%), Central and Eastern Europe (11%) and Oceania (1%).
+During 1979-2016, 647 scientists and engineers from 60 countries have completed the annual six-month courses.
+They have come from countries in Africa (38%), Asia (35%), Latin America and the Caribbean (14%), Central and Eastern Europe (12%) and Oceania (1%).

-4.3 The MSc and PhD programme
+5.3 The MSc and PhD programme